matt-oconnell/jasmine-vue/README.md

 Use `this.componentCreator.mount` to mount the component.
 The mount method accepts an optional object with custom prop data.
 This custom data will overwrite the `defaultProps` passed in in the `vueInit` method if provided.
 It returns the instance of the Vue component itself.

-If components have been mounted, `jasmine-vue` will automatically remove the component DOM element and call Vue's `$destroy` method, cleaning up any event listeners during the `afterEach` phase.

 ```javascript
 it('mounts my component', function() {